In Luxembourg, it is now or never!

 2023, an even hotter year

-The start of 2023 follows on from 2022, which saw particularly mild temperatures in Europe and record-breaking temperatures in many cities.
-This year is set to be one of the hottest ever recorded on Earth!
-The accumulation of extreme weather events has demonstrated that the scale of the impacts of climate change on individuals, organizations and nations can no longer be ignored.
+The beginning of the year 2023 is in the continuity of 2022, marked by particularly mild temperatures in Europe and records broken in many cities.
+This year is expected to be one of the warmest ever recorded on Earth!
+The accumulation of extreme weather events has demonstrated that the magnitude of the impacts of climate change on individuals, organizations and nations can no longer be ignored.

 Species extinction is accelerating and biodiversity is dramatically degrading, putting the health and food security of humanity at risk in the medium term.
 In December 2022, the COP 15 on biodiversity called for strong and ambitious measures to safeguard the quality of soil, water and the natural environment.